Skip to content

 Commands & Command Palette

-DevTools Kit provides a commands system that lets plugins register executable commands — both on the server and client side.
-Users can discover and run commands through a built-in command palette, and customize keyboard shortcuts.
+DevTools Kit's commands system lets plugins register executable commands on the server and client.
+Users discover and run them through the built-in command palette, and rebind keyboard shortcuts to taste.

 Overview